OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 On restarting the node all missing ledgers will be rebuilt before the node becomes and active participant in the cluster (the riak_kv application will not complete startup until the rebuilds are complete).
 Rebuild progress can be tracked in the leveled logs with `log_ref=b0006`.

+Previous versions of Riak had an option to repair secondary index entries through a specific anti-entropy recovery process.
+This is no longer supported.
+If there are detected issues with inconsistency between objects and their index entries, then this should be addressed by the simple approach of deleting the ledger (which contains the index entries) to force a rebuild on restart of the vnode.

 ### Repair an individual vnode

 Storage backends make use of CRC checks to detect and respond to corruption (by impacting individual objects not the whole store).
-This means that a corrupted store should still be started, and still be repairable via anti-entropy.
-If a storage backend is corrupted in an unexpected way, and cannot be re-started, the individual vnode can simply be repaired from the other vnodes in the preflist:
+If an object, or a block of keys, becomes corrupted due to an issue with file storage then this should be detected by CRC checks.
+The result of a failed CRC check, will be to respond as if the object in question is missing, rather than trigger a failure of the whole vnode.

+Where such corruption is limited to a leveled ledger, then [a repair via leveled rebuild](#repair-an-individual-leveled-store) can be used to recover.
+However, in other backends, or with a corruption in the leveled journal - it may be preferable to repair a whole vnode rather than wait for other anti-entropy processes to eventually resolve the impact of the corruption (by repairing the object).

+The process to [complete a full node repair](#completing-a-repair) can be targeted at an individual vnode to repair just that vnode.
+To prompt the repair of an individual vnode, the partition number - the [integer identifier of a vnode](/docs/RiakTheoryGuide.md#the-ring---the-distribution-of-vnodes) - must be passed to the vnode repair function.  the vnode repair function (`riak_kv_vnode_repair/1`) can be called by using the [`remote_console`](#remote-console) or directly from the command line through the `riak eval` CLI call:

 ```bash
 riak eval "riak_kv_vnode:repair(<partition_number>)."